SPECIES GUIDANCE

 • Gleditsia triacanthos Sunburst Honey Locust - available

-• Koelreuteria paniculata Golden Rain Tree - available
+• Koelreuteria paniculata Golden Rain Tree - small number vailable

 • Liriodendron tulipifera Tulip Tree - only plant in soft verges where there is plenty of space - available

-• Parotia persica vanessa Persian Ironwood - available, extra charge £250
+• Parotia persica vanessa Persian Ironwood - small number available, extra charge £250

 • Tilia cordata Winter Orange Small Leaved Lime Winter Orange - available, extra charge £61

-• Ulmus Vada Wanoux Elm (disease resistant) - available
+• Ulmus Vada Lobel (Elm disease resistant) - small numbers available

 • Acer Campestre Field Maple - available